Those with a 650 credit score may find that they are having a hard time buying a car.

 While subprime lending is a great idea for some, there are a few downsides.
 The interest rate is the most obvious problem here.
 The interest rate on a subprime loan is going to be much higher than that on a lease.
 That's because a lease gives you access to a car for a shorter period.
 As a result, many lenders are willing to entice you into a lease by offering a lower interest rate than you could get when buying a car.

 As a result, you will be more likely to make your car payments and suffer from less financial difficulty.
 Even better, you will be improving your credit score the whole time.
 Ultimately, leasing is probably still the best option for somebody with a 650 credit rating.
-However, buying may not be a bad choice if you don’t want to go through the hassle of leasing and just want to own your car.
+However, buying may not be a bad choice if you don't want to go through the leasing hassle and just want to own your car.

 You Can Do This!

 Leasing a car when you have a 650 credit score isn't exactly rocket science.
 It simply requires a careful approach and an understanding of your financial situation.
 That said, it cannot be easy to get through the early stages of this process.
 People with a 650 credit score may be embarrassed or upset that their credit isn't higher and in better shape.